10points/de-youtube-project/README.md

          - Use AWS Lambda and Trigger to automatically preprocess all json files

-            >> Note: To change data type in schema, we can config in crawled data schema in Glue and delete all old json data, then re-upload again.
+            >> Note: To change data type in schema, we can config in crawled data schema in Glue and delete all old json data, then confirm APPEND in Lambda and re-upload again.
             The data automatically  is preprocessed and cleaned

          - convert json to parquet (AWS Data Wrangler lib)